Can't Buy Me Love

-that Ronnie and Cindy were sitting in, looking at the moon on their final date was, in real life, a Kaman HH-43F Huskie, reg# 59-1583 donated to the PIMA air museum in 1977 by the USAF.
 Although we don't know anything about her career in the military, this poor old bird seems to have been cursed afterwards.
-Despite her starring role in the movie, she was never restored by the museum but was sold on and later converted to a civilian helipcopter, with her registration number changing from 59-1583 to N100PL.
+Despite her starring role in the movie, she was never restored by the museum but was sold on and later converted to a civilian helicopter, with her registration number changing from 59-1583 to N100PL.

-She was damaged in four incidents between 1991 and 1994 and changed owners 3 times before being finally destroyed in an accident on 25th September 1999, near Pheonix, tragically killing the pilot and a crewman after what the NTSB described as a "In-flight break-up for reasons yet undetermined." -Thanks to Steve Boots
+She was damaged in four incidents between 1991 and 1994 and changed owners 3 times before being finally destroyed in an accident on 25th September 1999 while owned by Pro-Lift Helicopters, a subsidiary of Moseley Aviation, near Phoenix, Arizona, tragically killing the pilot and a crewman after what the NTSB described as a "In-flight break-up for reasons yet undetermined."

 More Trivia from Can't Buy Me Love